Choose how many tickets you’d like to buy

 7. Selling on raffle tickets is illegal in Northern Ireland.

 9. A Fast Responder Draw will operate alongside the main draw.
-To be entered in the Fast Responder Draw we must receive your response by 5 May 2022.
+To be entered in the Fast Responder Draw we must receive your response by 1 August 2022.
 Winners of the Fast Responder Draw will be drawn at random from all eligible responses.
+The Fast Responder prizes are 10 x £50 M & S Gift Cards

 10. If a cash prize is awarded this will be made by cheque in the name of the entrant only.